 It means that despite the Court finding the person guilty of intimidation, the Court will let the person free without recording a criminal conviction or imposing any other penalty or punishment.

 Section 9(1)(b) Conditional Release Order (CRO) without Conviction (formally known as a section 10 bond)

-A Court can also sentence an person to a Conditional Release Order for an offence of intimidation.
+A Court can also sentence a person to a Conditional Release Order for an offence of Intimidation.
 A Conditional Release Order is a good behaviour bond that can be imposed with or without recording a conviction.

-The maximum length of a Conditional Release Order is 2 years and the bond starts on the day that it is made.
+The maximum length of a Conditional Release Order is 2 years with the bond starting on the day that it is made.

-The bonds standard conditions is that the person be of good behaviour and not re-offend during the bond period.
-However, the court can also add additional conditions such as supervision.
+The bonds standard condition is that the person be of good behaviour and not re-offend during the bond period.
+However, the Court can also add additional conditions such as supervision.